JonEG/typo3-certifications/notes/02-software-development-standards/docblocks-in-php.md

 - [ ] I know how PHP DocBlocks look and I know the general purpose and limitations.
 - [ ] I can write valid annotations.
-- [ ] I know when I can omit parts or whole DocBlocks
+- [ ] I know when I can omit parts or whole DocBlocks.

 ---